 We promise to never sell, share or make your details public.

 Shoulder symptoms include different types of pain including sharp, shooting, burning, throbbing or stabbing pains and can be constant or intermittent – i.e. come and go.
-It can also refer from your neck or back, and if so, you may also be getting pins and needles, tingling, weakness, numbness, other strange sensations or pain in one or both of your arms.
+As well as coming from a local injury, shoulder pain can also refer from your neck or back.
+If so you may also be getting pins and needles, tingling, weakness, numbness, other strange sensations or pain in one or both of your arms.

 If the pain came on slowly and it is in the front or side of the shoulder then you could be experiencing shoulder impingement syndrome.

-If you fell, had an accident or the pain came on suddenly then you may have torn a ligament, cartilage, other structures like the labrum or even suffered a fracture.
+If you fell, had an accident or the pain came on suddenly then you may have torn a ligament, cartilage, disrupted the acromio-clavicular joint, damaged other structures like the labrum or even suffered a fracture.

 Whatever it might you NEED to get the shoulder assessed by a Physiotherapist or Osteopath immediately.
 Even if you have not had a traumatic injury, it is essential that you get pain and other symptoms assessed by a Physiotherapist or Osteopath so that you do not do further damage.